duckki/mini-snark/Readme.md

 ## Complete Version of KZG

-The `kzg-complete.py` is a complete version of KZG PCS.
+The `kzg.py` is the complete version of KZG PCS.
 It's following a paper by Maksym Petkus, ["Why and how zk-SNARK works" (2019)](https://arxiv.org/abs/1906.07221).
 To follow the paper's notation, I renamed the secret key to `s`, from `alpha` and the new `alpha` represents the random shift value.

 Following features were added on top of the basic KZG version: